cf73/idisaved2/content/collections/pages/erer.md

             content:
               -
                 type: text
-                text: 'THEORETICS: represents the broader categories for inquiries stimulated by the work itself and/or by literary and scholarly sources also in search of the principles for meaning, ethics, and value. • TOETICS: represents self-published books and documentations to share work that conventional outlets (publishers, galleries, etc.) found inappropriate.'
+                text: 'THEORETICS: represents the broader categories for inquiries stimulated by the work itself and/or by literary and scholarly sources also in search of the principles for meaning, ethics, and value. '
+      -
+        type: list_item
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'LINKTICS: contains a variety of influential facets that proved significant to the unfolding of all that is presented in IDI.'
+      -
+        type: list_item
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'TOETICS: represents self-published books and documentations to share work that conventional outlets (publishers, galleries, etc.) found inappropriate.'
 ---